-Checking In On 2019’s IPO Cycle – TechCrunch
+Checking in on 2019’s IPO cycle – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast, where we unpack the numbers behind the headlines.

-We touched on a few topics, including the declining popularity of startups that don’t make money, the strength of software companies’ debuts (Datadog, CrowdStrike, for example), and a little bit on direct listings (they have a different name in the UK, it turns out).
+We touched on a few topics, including the declining popularity of startups that don’t make money, the strength of software companies’ debuts (Datadog and CrowdStrike, for example) and a little bit on direct listings (they have a different name in the U.K., it turns out).

 We’re now into the fourth quarter of 2020, and some companies have done better than expected (Beyond Meat), while others have done worse (Uber and Lyft).
 It’s been fun, and, fingers crossed, we won’t run short of more fodder in the coming months!